adap/flower/doc/source/explanation-differential-privacy.rst

-:og:description: Learn how differential privacy ensures data security in federated learning, with central and local approaches to prevent leakage of sensitive information during model updates and training.
+:og:description: In this Flower explainer, learn how differential privacy ensures data security in federated learning, with central & local approaches to prevent leakage of sensitive information during model training.

 .. title:: Differential Privacy in Federated Learning

 .. meta::
-   :description: Learn how differential privacy ensures data security in federated learning, with central and local approaches to prevent leakage of sensitive information during model updates and training.
+   :description: In this Flower explainer, learn how differential privacy ensures data security in federated learning, with central & local approaches to prevent leakage of sensitive information during model training.

 Differential Privacy
 ====================